Azure Functions Rest API Example C#

 The Update Product Method

 Below is the UpdateProduct method.
-We have used the HTTP put method here.
-This method will update the existing product item with Id.
+We have used the HTTP PUT method in this case.
+This method updates the existing product item with the specified ID.

-If you will see this function closely, We are checking if the product item you want to update actually exists.
-If the product Item doesn’t exist, it will return HTTP 404.
-Then we are actually deserializing the Product entity.
-If you can see the users are allowed to update the two fields that are IsSoldOut and ProductDescription.
+If you examine this function closely, you’ll see that we’re checking to see if the product item you want to update exists.
+If it doesn’t, it will return an HTTP 404 error.
+Then, we’ll deserialize the product entity.
+As you can see, the users can update the fields IsSoldOut and ProductDescription.

 [FunctionName("UpdateProduct")]